jasonm/scan_logger/README.md

 Remote Server Usage
 -------------------

+* Plug in your USB HID RFID readers.
 * To log reads to a remote server:

     bin/scan_logger http://myapp.whatever.com/api

 * The app will register new readers with the server.
 * The app will save its reader configuration to `./readers.json`

 Server API